beatajoh/a_star/interface/README.md

 ## PURPOSE

-This is an interactive interface forrunning attack simulations on the mgg-generated attack graphs.
+This is an interactive interface for running attack simulations on the mgg-generated attack graphs.

 ## INSTALLATION